MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

 and running the RD-Daniel FVP model is a dual-core processor running at 2GHz with 8GB of RAM.
 For best performance, use a machine with a quad-core processor running at 2.6GHz with 16GB of RAM with free hard disk space of at least 64GB.
-For running RD-Daniel-Quad FVP model, user need host PC with atleast 32GB of RAM and 64GB of hard disk space.
+For running RD-Daniel-XLR FVP model, user need host PC with atleast 64GB of RAM and 128GB of hard disk space.

 The software package has been tested on **Ubuntu 16.04 LTS (64-bit)** and **Ubuntu 18.04 LTS (64-bit)**.
 This guide assumes that the user is on either of